dr3dr3/devops-demo/slides-draft/safe-lean-portfolio-management.md

 **Enabler Epics**

-Support the Architectural Runway and future business functionality
+Support the Architectural Runway and future business functionality.

+Consider potential of increating risk by sequencing Epics incorrectly.

 ------